-A new cedar shake roof costs around $14.00 per square foot for a one-story house with a basic up and over roof with no penetrations and no valleys.
-For a more mildly complex roof, the cost of your new cedar shake roof will be around $18.00 per square foot.
+A new cedar shake roof costs around $25.00 per square foot for a one-story house with a mildly complex roof.
+For a more complex roof, the cost of your new cedar shake roof will be around $30.00 per square foot.

 Be aware, the cost of a new cedar shake roof will be affected by the grade of cedar shake shingle you choose for your roof replacement.
 To learn the differences between the grades, check out The Grades of Cedar Shake Shingles.

-How much does a new slate roof cost?
+How much does a slate roof replacement cost?

 A slate roof is a premium roof system made primarily out of natural slate tiles and other slate roofing materials.
 It’s one of the most beautiful and long-lasting roof systems on the market.